 - Changing of the Guard — Syntagma Square (hourly)

-- Sunset at Areopagus Hill — Best views, no charge
+- Sunset at Areopagus Hill — Best views in the city, zero cost

-- Anafiotika walk — Island village in the city
+- Anafiotika walk — A hidden island village inside the city

-- Central Market — Walk through (free), only pay to eat
+- Central Market — Walk through for free, only pay to eat

-- National Garden — Green escape in the city center
+- National Garden — Green escape in the city center, perfect midday break

 - Beach — Public beaches along the Riviera (tram to Glyfada)

-- Monastiraki Flea Market — Free to browse
+- Monastiraki Flea Market — Free to browse, dangerous for your wallet

 Things to Do by Interest#